Black & Yellow Striped Insects In Ohio

 Paper Wasps

 Paper wasps are actually an invasive species of wasp originally from Europe.
-They were first identified in North America in the 1970s near Boston, MA and can now be found throughout most of the US and Canada.
+They were first identified in North America in the 1970s near Boston, MA and can now be found throughout most of the US and Canada, including down here in Ohio!

-They tend to build their nests inside railings, mailboxes, and in and around buildings so people are likely to accidentally come across their nests, prompting the wasps to attack.
+They tend to build their nests inside railings, mailboxes, and in and around buildings and other man-made structures so people often accidentally come across their nests, prompting the wasps to attack.

 Paper wasps do serve a purpose as plant pollinators but they’re also considered a dangerous nuisance pest.